2023 EXHIBITION

 MANAGING TIME FOR JOY

 When I’m creating for joy it transports me back to my childhood self.
-I’m not creating for anyone else, there is no monetary outcome, the outcome itself doesn’t necessarily matter; I’m am just in the moment, enjoying each step of the process.
+I’m not creating for anyone else, there is no monetary outcome, the outcome itself doesn’t necessarily matter.
+I’m in the moment, enjoying each step of the process.
 This allows me to try new things and not be so hard on myself.

 Now that I'm holding space for joy, my next chapter holds room for failure.